This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Days at the gym or playing sports is a good example.
 It usually means to deplete glycogen levels then refill them after exercise.

-First, you must choose a day where you’ll be refeeding and eating high carb.
+First, you must choose a refeed day when you will eat high carbs.

-The high day will support you through the difficult and limit low days.
+The high carb day will support you through the difficult and limit low carb days.
 It gives you goals and things to look ahead.

 If you are progressing with weight loss, then there isn’t any need to reduce net carbs or try carb cycling for fat loss.